 Tons of unique weapons, plenty of new mechanics, and a far more interesting story are what lies in store this time around.

-Definitely be sure to check out Ratchet and Clank: Rift Apart if you haven’t done so already (and managed to get your hands on a PlayStation 5)!
+Definitely be sure to check out Ratchet and Clank: Rift Apart if you haven’t done so already.
+Games with a Ratchet and Clank vibe are perfect for Crash Bandicoot fans.

 5. Psychonauts 2

-If you love Crash Bandicoot but want a game with a little more of a narrative, Psychonauts 2 is the game for you.
+If you love Crash Bandicoot but want a game with a little more of a storyline to sink your teeth into, Psychonauts 2 is the game for you.

 4. Rayman 2: The Great Escape